 Joe shares such a private memory to share that there are decisions to make as a photographer, a provider, and a father.
 Sometimes, it seems, something's gotta give.

-A Book That Transforms Your View of Photography
+The Moment it Clicks is a Book That Transforms Your View of Photography

 By sharing insights from the mind of a professional photographer going about his business, this book provides a transformative experience.

 Instead of thinking about numbers, dials and apertures, you realize that photography is much more than a technical application.
 There are personalities involved that trust you to make them look good.
 There are pressures to perform and come back with a photograph that tells a story.

 It also helps you realize the things you need to consider as a photographer, whether creative or technical.
 Consider this snippet from the book: